4-dimensional symplectic contractions: Notation and preliminaries

 \subsection{Mori Dream Spaces}

 Let us recall basic definitions regarding Mori Dream Spaces.
 For more information we refer to \cite{HuKeel} or \cite{ADHL}.
 Our definitions are far from general but sufficient for our particular local set-up.
-We assume that \begin{enumerate} \item $\pi:X \ra Y$ is a projective morphism of normal varieties with connected fibers, that is $\pi_*\cO_X=\cO_Y$ and $Y=\Spec A$ is affine, \item $X$ is localy factorial and $\Pic(X/Y)=\Cl(X/Y)$ is a lattice (finitely generated abelian group with no torsion) so that $N^1(X/Y)=\Pic(X/Y)\otimes\Q$ is a finite dimensional vector space \end{enumerate}
+We assume that \begin{enumerate} \item $\pi:X \ra Y$ is a projective morphism of normal varieties with connected fibers, that is $\pi_*\cO_X=\cO_Y$ and $Y=\Spec A$ is affine, \item $X$ is locally factorial and $\Pic(X/Y)=\Cl(X/Y)$ is a finitely generated abelian group so that $N^1(X/Y)=\Pic(X/Y)\otimes\Q$ is a finite dimensional vector space \end{enumerate}

-By $\Nef(X/Y)\subset N^1(X/Y)$ we understand the closure of the cone spanned by the classes of relatively-ample bundles while by $\Mov(X/Y)\subset N^1(X/Y)$ we understand the cone spanned by the classes of linear systems which have no fixed components.
+By $\Nef(X/Y)\subset N^1(X/Y)$ we understand the closure of the convex cone spanned by the classes of relatively ample bundles, while by $\Mov(X/Y)\subset N^1(X/Y)$ we understand the closure of the convex cone spanned by the classes of linear systems which have no fixed components.
 That is, a class of a $\Q$-divisor $D$ is in $\Mov(X/Y)$ if the linear system $|mD|$ has no fixed component for $m\gg 0$.
-The following is a version of \cite[Def.~1.10]{HuKeel}.
+Clearly $\Nef(X/Y)\subset \Mov(X/Y)$ and we call $\Nef(X/Y)$ the Mori cone (or chamber) of $X$.
+By the relative version of Kleiman's criterion of ampleness the cone $\Nef(X/Y)$ is strictly convex.